 - Require you to pay using a prepaid debit card or another way that is unusual.

 - Ask for your credit or debit card numbers over the phone.

 - Threaten to bring in local police or others to have you arrested for not paying.

 If you get a phone call from someone claiming to be from the IRS and asking for money, here’s what you should do:

-- Use the Federal Trade Commission (FTC) Complaint Assistant form for reporting imposters - like people who say they work for the IRS, but don’t.
-Please add "IRS Telephone Scam" to the comments of your complaint.
+- Use the Federal Trade Commission (FTC) Report Fraud website to report imposters – like people who say they work for the IRS, but don’t.

 - If you know you owe taxes or think you might owe, call the IRS at 1-800-829-1040.
 The IRS workers can help you with a payment problem.
 If you need more help, contact our Vermont Low-Income Taxpayer Clinic by filling out our form or calling 1-800-889-2047.